Sea Princesses: Concept and Production

 After the Combo Rangers comic book was canceled in 2004 due to lack of funds to pay the artists, Fábio Yabu decided to create a new series aimed at a completely different audience than his previous series, targeting young girls.
 According to Yabu, he had never liked the beach and the sea, but that changed when he made a drawing of a girl with octopus-shaped hair who became Polvina.
 The initial plan was to make an animated series, but due to the difficulty of creating animation in Brazil in the 2000s, he opted for a picture book.
 A website for the series hosted under the domain of the company UOL (which was previously also responsible for the Combo Rangers website) was launched over time.
-With the popularity of the first book, Yabu expanded the series further, creating a website and writing more books over the years.
+With the popularity of the first book, Yabu expanded the series further, writing more books over the years and making some products while the series got its animated adaptation in 2007.
 The franchise was discontinued in 2010, with the final book released that year.
 The website was last updated in 2012 until it was deactivated in 2014, probably due to the fact that Fábio Yabu returned to betting on the Combo Rangers graphic novel trilogy during this period.